gagibran/udemy-complete-csharp-unity-game-developer-2d/csharp/README.md

 }
 ```

-Notice that we didn't have to explicitly specify the data type, because their integers by default.
+Notice that we didn't have to explicitly specify the data type, because they're integers by default.

 We can change the data type to **another numeric data type only** using a colon: